Samuel-Farren/HeartDisease/README.md

 # HeartDisease
-An analysis of a a dataset provided of people with and without Heart Disease
+An analysis of people with and without Heart Disease Covers Random Search XGBoost, RandomForest, PCA, and Shapley Explanations